rhel-labs/instruqt/firewall-system-role/01-introduction/assignment.md

 >_NOTE:_ In the `rhel` tab in the upper left corner of the Instruqt web page, there are 2 shell sessions launched.
 To switch between the 2 shell sessions, press Ctrl-B and an arrow key pointing to the session you wish to become active.

 Go to the pane containing the `rhel` terminal session.
-Use ctrl-b + arrow key to swap between the panes.
+Use `ctrl-b + arrow key` to move between the panes.

 ![terminalsessions](../assets/terminalsessions.png)